DAVEntertainment/bottle/README.md

 # bottle
-bottle is a library contains shared component for C++
+bottle is a collection of demos in C++